Trump Slams Canada Over Harsh Truths

 Musk has already poured millions into the high-stakes race for the Wisconsin Supreme Court.
 He has been one of the most significant donors and advocates for the Republican Party in get-out-the-vote initiatives for the race, which will determine critical issues for the state, including abortion rights, collective bargaining, and voter access.

-Out of the $73 million that has already been invested in the race, Musk has donated the most significant donor, contributing over $14 million to support Schimel’s campaign.
+Out of the $73 million already invested in the race, Musk has been the most significant donor, contributing over $14 million to Schimel’s campaign.
 Last week, Musk donated $2 million to the Wisconsin Republican Party and another $1.2 million to Schimel’s effort.

 Advertisement